stat545ubc-2023/collaborative-group_4/TEAMWORK.md

 - [x] Finalizing the TEAMWORK.md
 - [x] Finalizing the README.md
 - [X] Adding remaining markdown features.
+- [X] Submitting Milestone 1 by tagging a release and uploading to Canvas.

 **@cchuong** will be responsible for:
-- [X] Adding the troubleshooting-2.Rmd to the repo.
+- [X] Adding troubleshooting-2.Rmd to the repo.
-- [X] Resolving the troubleshooting-2.Rmd Exercise 1 errors.
+- [X] Completing Exercise 1 in troubleshooting-2.Rmd.

 **@mvhalim**
-- [X] Resolving the troubleshooting-2.Rmd Exercise 2 errors.
+- [X] Completing Exercise 2 in troubleshooting-2.Rmd.

 ## Timing
 **Deadlines**: We will establish specific deadlines for each milestone and communicate them to the team using the appropriate communication platforms listed below.